 Our mission at SheKnows is to empower and inspire women, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

 A simple yet eye-catching toy, it’s a childhood classic for a reason.
 It is ready to go out of the box, with fun battery-free effects like a revving engine and popping beads.
 A removable gas can even lets kids pretend to add gas.
 A key and knob also provide more tactile fun as they push it around the yard, sidewalk or living room.
 Recommended for ages 18 months and up.

 2. Husqvarna Toy Lawn Mower

-While it doesn’t have as many tactile elements as the Little Tikes mower, it does have one big advantage: It really looks like the real thing.
+While it doesn’t have as many tactile elements as other toy mowers, it does have one big advantage: It really looks like the real thing.
 Based on an actual Husqvarna mower, it’s just been shrunk down for toddlers.
 Battery-operated lights and engine sounds add to the overall realistic effect.
 Also not ideal at offering balance assistance for new walkers.
 Recommended for ages 2-5 years old.